For Students in Cases of Alleged Discrimination on the Basis of a Disability

 Elizabethtown College policy and federal law prohibit discrimination on the basis of a disability.
 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 require that a grievance procedure be available to a student who wishes to contest an administrative or faculty decision regarding disability-related accommodations and/or issues.
 Any Elizabethtown College student who believes that she/he has been discriminated against on the basis of a disability or has been denied access or accommodations has the right to utilize this grievance procedure.
 This procedure is not intended to address issues for which other polices exist, such as appeals pertaining to grades.

 When a student wishes to contest an administrative or faculty decision regarding disability-related accommodations and/or issues, he or she should make every attempt to resolve the problem through informal discussions with the person claimed to be responsible for the contested decision or act.
-If the student is unable to resolve the issue directly with that person, she/he should involve the Director of Disability Services for advice or help in negotiating a solution.
+If the student is unable to resolve the issue directly with that person, the student should involve the Director of Disability Services for advice or help in negotiating a solution.
 The student may also contact that person's supervisor to assist in the informal resolution process.

-Attempts to informally resolve the contested decision or act should occur within thirty (30) business days of the contested decision or act.
-If the issue cannot be resolved by communication, education, and/or negotiation to the student’s satisfaction through the informal process, he/she may follow the formal process set forth below.
+Attempts to informally resolve the contested decision or act should occur within thirty (30) calendar days of the contested decision or act.
+If the issue cannot be resolved by communication, education, and/or negotiation to the student’s satisfaction through the informal process, the student may follow the formal process set forth below.